gosndka/hgxs/README.md

 ```

 # Configurations
-Below is the configurations that you can modify to your needs.
+Below are the configurations that you can modify to your needs.
 ```
 var_loop = 3                              # Tells the script how many times it should be looping for. var_sleep = 60                            # Tells the script how long it should delay the next routine.